mattrussell2/gradescope-autograder/README.md

         3. A string containing the name of the test (e.g. `test01`)
         4. A dictionary containing any specific test configuration options (e.g. `{'my_config_var': 10}`)
     * Return a string, which contains the canonicalized output
+* The `summary` files contain a dump of the state of the backend `Test` object from the `autograde.py` script - a summary is created upon initialization of the test, and is overwritten after a test finishes.
+All of the configuration options (e.g. `diff_stdout`, etc.)and results (e.g. `stdout_diff_passed`) are part of the `Test` object, so the `summary` files are very useful for debugging!

 ### Driver-based testing notes
 When deploying a set of tests where each test is a unique driver file: